-No one ever imagines the day where they may need a Memphis wrongful death lawyer to pursue justice on behalf of their loved one.
+No one ever imagines the day when they may need a Memphis wrongful death lawyer to pursue justice on behalf of their loved one.
 Unfortunately, for many, this day does, eventually, come.
 If you are someone who recently wrongfully lost a loved one, we are here for you.
 Contact Ballin, Ballin & Fishman, PC today to learn more about wrongful death claims in Tennessee and how we can assist you through each step of the process.

 There is nothing more devastating than losing a loved one because of someone else’s careless actions.
 We understand just how overwhelming this, as well as the legal process ahead, can be.
 With a compassionate and knowledgeable Memphis personal injury lawyer from our firm on your side, you can, at the very least, have peace of mind, knowing your case is in good hands.